Man assaults woman who rejected him, bites off another man's finger in drug-induced attack, cops say

 A man viciously attacked a woman who rejected him, bit off part of another man’s finger before assaulting a deputy taking him into custody Saturday while high on several drugs including LSD, police said.

-Spencer Fredrickson, 20, was charged Tuesday, three days after his drug-fueled attack at an event called the Rainbow Gathering in Minnesota at the gathering in Superior National Forest, Cook County Sheriff’s Office said.
+Spencer Fredrickson, 20, was charged Tuesday, three days after his drug-fueled attack at an event called the Rainbow Gathering in Minnesota in Superior National Forest, Cook County Sheriff’s Office said.

 Fredrickson was under the influence of LSA, LSD and “Morning Glory Seeds” when he pursued a 40-year-old woman who rejected him, police said.
 Showing “super human strength,” Fredrickson then grabbed the woman by the throat and attempted to strangle her when she attempted to calm him down.
 He also attempted to “pull her jaw apart by force.”